wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

     the defaults for these components above (`captionedImageComponents`), but we will actually render whatever we are passed.

-    > Fpr cpnvenience, we pass the rest of the props through to our `Wrapper`
+    > For convenience, we pass the rest of the props through to our `Wrapper`
     > component.
 This will allow our component to behave as expected when it
     > receives normal html element props (like `className` or `id`).